What do consumer giants such as LinkedIn, Facebook and Google have in common?

 While off-the-shelf graph databases are powerful, it still boils down to how you build contextual applications on top of the stored data.
 Not everyone has the means or appetite to purchase a graph database and continuously update and feed data into it AND custom develop, manage and maintaining business applications on top to use the data.

-We developed the Reltio Commercial Graph to work under the covers as part of the Reltio Cloud, with a key ingredient of reliable data.
+We developed the Reltio Self-Learning Graph to work under the covers as part of the Reltio Cloud, with a key ingredient of reliable data.
 Enterprise data needs to be trusted and of higher quality than consumer information.
 By fusing together reliable master data, relevant big data insights and recommended actions, we believe business users can finally have enterprise-grade data-driven applications with the same agility, flexibility and ease-of-use of their consumer counterparts.